 In order to meet the NIH expectations under the GDS Policy, for research projects for which the IRB has granted a waiver of some or all of the required elements of informed consent under 45 CFR 46.116(d), or consent is not required because the activity is not subject to 45 CFR 46, investigators will still need to seek or document consent for future use and broad sharing of genomic and phenotypic data.
 At minimum, the information described above should be provided to prospective participants.
 Investigators may request exceptions to the NIH consent expectations for compelling scientific reasons.

-Additional guidance for institutions and investigators can be found on the NIH Office of Science Policy website at https://osp.od.nih.gov/scientific-sharing/genomic-data-sharing/.
+Additional guidance for institutions and investigators can be found on the GDS Policy website at http://gds.nih.gov/index.html.